Britain steps up battle against money laundering

-LONDON (Reuters) - Britain said on Monday it would create a new national economic crime centre to crack down harder on money laundering by drug dealers and people traffickers who are expected to net 90 billion pounds ($120.3 billion) this year.
+LONDON, Dec 11 (Reuters) - Britain’s government said on Monday it will create a new national economic crime centre to crack down harder on money laundering by drug dealers and people traffickers who are expected to net 90 billion pounds ($120.3 billion) this year.

 As a unit of the existing National Crime Agency (NCA), the centre will be tasked with coordinating a national response among the agencies that tackle money laundering and fraud and with increasing the confiscation of crime proceeds.

-Britain’s interior minister, Amber Rudd, said the new initiative was part of a package of measures in response to a review of the country’s economic crime agencies.
+British Interior Minister Amber Rudd said the new initiative was part of a package of measures in response to a review of Britain’s economic crime agencies.

 “The measures we have announced today will significantly improve our ability to tackle the most serious cases of economic crime by ensuring our agencies have the tools and investment they need to investigate, prosecute and confiscate criminal assets,” Rudd said in a statement.

-Britain’s plan to exit the European Union in 2019 has raised fears of a “bonfire of regulation” that could occur thereafter and result in the City of London losing its top global financial centre ranking.
+Britain’s plan to exit the European Union in 2019 has raised fears a “bonfire of regulation” may occur in its wake and result in the City of London losing its top global financial centre ranking.

 Strengthening the integrity of Britain as a financial centre will be a top priority under the package, which also includes proposed new laws.